 Kigali has a good range of international hotels as well as luxury boutique hotels to choose from, such as The Retreat.

-Very much part of the attraction of Rwanda is the scenic driving through the countryside.
-Tea, coffee and banana plantations are commonplace as are rice paddies.
-The steep, hilly country prevalent throughout the central and western parts of Rwanda is invariably covered in terraced fields supporting sweet potatoes and cassava.
+From here, you head by road to Rwanda’s other attractions.
+The scenic driving through the countryside is very much part of the attraction of a Rwanda safari.
+Everywhere you see tea, coffee and banana plantations as well as rice paddies.
+Whilst the steep, hilly country of the central and western parts of Rwanda is invariably covered in terraced fields supporting sweet potatoes and cassava.